GhostActive/zim-theme/README.md

 **Windows** - Replace the old style in `%APPDATA%/zim/config/style.conf`

-**Hint:** The current used font is set to "Monospace".
-If the font is not installed, you can also replace them with any other font.

 After restarting zim with new configuration the theme will be activated.

-Further reading to customize styles [here](https://zim-wiki.org/manual/Help/Config_Files.html).
+**Hint:** "Monospace" is set as default font.
+Recommanded alternaitve: [JetBrains Mono](https://www.jetbrains.com/lp/mono/)

+For more information about customization, see [here](https://zim-wiki.org/manual/Help/Config_Files.html).

 ## Sample